 Tall, well developed, and recognized as the ‘Biff’ for his skill to break the leather off the ball, Graeme Smith was pushed into the duties at a very young age.

-He handed over the responsibility at 22 – which made him his country’s youngest captain and tasked with reinstating his countrymen’s faith after Hansie Cronje had torn whatever was staying with his wrong hand in the match-fixing scandal.
+He handed over the responsibility at 22 – which made him his country’s youngest captain and was tasked with reinstating his countrymen’s faith after Hansie Cronje had torn whatever was staying with his wrong hand in the match-fixing scandal.

-Graeme Smith is the only cricketer in the history of Test cricket to captain a team in 100 or more Tests with a win rate of 48.62%.
+Graeme Smith is the only cricketer in the history of Test cricket to captain a team in 100 or more tests with a win rate of 48.62%.
 The history of the selection of Smith as the skipper of South Africa is fascinating.